danielegasparri/span-gui/docs/linestrength.md

 - For any index, starting from the second row, you must provide in the following six rows: blue band limits (min, max), red band limits (min, max), line limits (min, max).
 Don't worry if the file is not perfect: SPAN will notice it and will complain, but it will not crash.

-### From raw EWs to science values ###
+### From raw EWs to science values
 If you measure the EW of your indices on stellar or model spectra, you are set.
 But if you perform the measurements on galaxy spectra, this is just the first step.
 You have the raw EW, not necessarily the final, scientific values.
 The velocity dispersion of the galaxies, indeed, broadends the spectral lines and has effect on the EWs measured.
 If you are measuring the indices on a single galaxy with constant velocity dispersion, you maybe are ok, but this is a very specific situation that happens few times in the life of an astronomer.
 In most situations, to assign meaningful values to your measured raw EWs, you should account for the effect of the velocity dispersion broadening and correct the values.

 In the custom line-strength analysis you should take care personally of these two steps, but SPAN helps you.
 Following the approach of Trager et al., 1998 on the Lick/IDS indices, which has been replied (with some modifications) also in the near-infrared (NIR, e.g. Cesetti et al., 2013, Gasparri et al., 2021), you can find two dedicated tasks for this:

 1. **Calculate velocity dispersion coefficients:** By loading a set of stellar or model templates to SPAN and the same list of indices you used on your spectra, SPAN will calculate the corrections and the uncertainties to apply for any index as a function of the velocity dispersion broadening.
 This is achieved by broadening each template spectrum to different velocity dispersion values, from 0 to 400 km/s in 50 km/s steps, and then fitting a spline function to retrieve the relation between the EW and velocity dispersion, for each index.
 2. **Correct line-strength for velocity dispersion:** Once you have the coefficients, this task will help you to correct the raw EWs generated in the first step.
 You should also know the velocity dispersion of each spectrum.
 You can measure it with the "Velocity dispersion" or "Stars and gas kinematics" tasks.
-Both tasks generate ASCII files compatible with the "Correct line-strength for velocity dispersion" task.
+The "Velocity dispersion" generates ASCII files ready for the "Correct line-strength for velocity dispersion" task.
+For the "Stars and gas kinematics" output, you just need to delete the RV row.
+See more details about how the required text files must be formatted in the user manual.

-## Automatic Lick/IDS index analysis. ##
+## Automatic Lick/IDS index analysis
 In this case, SPAN can do the dirty job for you.
 Activating all the options available, a first fit with pPXF is performed in order to measure the velocity dispersion and the redshift/Doppler velocity of any single spectrum.
 Also gas emission can be parametrized and corrected from the spectra.
 The definitions of the Lick/IDS indices are stored in the "system_files" folder of SPAN and automatically loaded.
 Also the resolution adjustement to bring your spectra to the Lick/IDS standard is performed by SPAN.

 Since some of the Lick/IDS indices are used to constrain the properties of the stellar populations in unresolved spectra, you can activate the "Estimate stellar parameters with SSP models" and select which pre-loaded model use and the algorithm to perform the interpolation between data and models.
-The interpolation with the model-based Lick/IDS indices is performed considering the Hbeta–MgFe' indices of Thomas et al., 2011 and the Fe–Mgb index-index grids.
+The interpolation with the model-based Lick/IDS indices is performed considering the Hbeta–MgFe' indices of Thomas et al., 2003 and the Fe–Mgb index-index grids.

 The interpolation between the measured and model indices is performed with two different approaches: